 Underinsured motorists coverage

-This coverage pays out when you are involved in an accident with another driver whose liability limits are not high enough to cover the damage to your vehicle or your medical expenses.
+This coverage pays out when you are involved in an accident with another driver whose liability limits are not high enough to cover your medical expenses.

 Rental reimbursement with downtime